raspberrypi/libcamera/Documentation/guides/ipa.rst

 pipeline handler that the IPA can emit.
 Both must be defined.
 This section focuses on the Main IPA interface.

-The main interface must be named as IPA{pipeline_name}Interface.
+The main interface must be named as IPA{interface_name}Interface.

 The functions that the pipeline handler can call from the IPA may be synchronous or asynchronous.
 Synchronous functions do not return until the IPA